 The HITRUST Common Security Framework (CSF) is a comprehensive and scalable framework designed to manage an organization’s regulatory compliance and risk management.
 The HITRUST CSF is often used by organizations in the healthcare industry but has been increasingly adopted by organizations in other industries that don’t handle healthcare data.

 The HITRUST CSF approaches compliance through a “assess once, report many” approach, allowing organizations to choose the frameworks and controls that they want to be tested against.
-By combining regulatory requirements and recognized frameworks from ISO, NIST, HIPAA/HITECH, PCI DDS and COBIT into one comprehensive system, the HITRUST framework has been adopted by organizations of all sizes.
+By combining regulatory requirements and recognized frameworks from ISO, NIST, HIPAA/HITECH, PCI DSS and COBIT into one comprehensive system, the HITRUST framework has been adopted by organizations of all sizes.
 With the implementation of HITRUST CSF v9.2, the benefits of the HITRUST framework can now be applied to organizations in any industry, regardless of whether they’re in healthcare or handle Personally Identifiable Information (PII).

 About the HITRUST Assessment Process